CodeByAlejandro/C_course/README.md

 | `build/`   | Contains build files (compiler output)                               |
 | `bin/`     | Contains a symlink to the final executable in the `build/` directory |

-## Visual Studio Code Workspace setup
+## Visual Studio Code workspace setup
 Configuration for development with Visual Studio Code is provided on 2 levels:
 - for each project
 - for the top-level workspace